The Corporate Governance Review: Finland

 11 Ministry of Economic Affairs and Employment (2020:42), Ernst & Young Oy: Sakari Helminen, Jani Alenius, Ville Walta, Sofia Donner, Judicial Analysis on the Corporate Social Responsibility Act (in Finnish).

-12 Finland Chamber of Commerce: Women on the Boards of Finnish Listed Companies in 2020 (in Finnish) and Finland Chamber of Commerce: Women Director and Executive Report 2020 (in Finnish).
+12 Finland Chamber of Commerce: Women on the Boards of Finnish Listed Companies, July 2021 (in Finnish), and Finland Chamber of Commerce: Women Director and Executive Report, December 2021 (in Finnish).